rhyslwells/Data-Archive/content/standardised/Boosting.md

 Boosting is a type of [[Model Ensembling]] in machine learning that focuses on improving the accuracy of predictions by building a ==sequence of models==.
 Each subsequent model focuses on correcting the errors made by the previous ones.

-It combines [[weak learners]] (models that are slightly better than random guessing) to create a strong learner.
+It combines [[Weak Learners]] (models that are slightly better than random guessing) to create a strong learner.

 ### Key Concepts of Boosting: